vergissberlin/event-timer/README.md

 - ✅ **Timeline View** - Visual event scheduling
 - ✅ **Break Time Display** - Shows pauses between events

-📖 **For detailed template instructions, see [TEMPLATE.md](TEMPLATE.md)**
+📖 For detailed template instructions, see `TEMPLATE.md`

 ## 🚀 Quick Start (Local Development)

 1. **Configure Events**: Edit `data/events.json`
 2. **Adjust Settings**: Edit `data/settings.json`
-3. **Start App**: Run `pnpm dev` or open directly in browser
+3. **Start App**: Run `pnpm dev` and open `http://localhost:3000/event-timer/`

 ## 📝 Event Configuration

-**Important**: The app only displays events from `data/events.json`.
-No default events are provided - you must configure your own events.
+Important: The app only displays events from `data/events.json`.
+No default events are provided — you must configure your own events.
 Events are automatically sorted chronologically by start time.
 If no events are configured, a helpful message will be displayed with instructions on how to add events.

 Events are configured in `data/events.json`: